enkidevs/curriculum/mongodb/intro/aggregation-ii/aggregation-sortbycount-ii.md

 We can use the `$match` aggregation stage to only match documents of a certain `type` followed by sorting by count for documents that match our specified `type`.

-For instance, let's say we want to count and sort documents by their `secondType`, but we are only interested in documents where the `type` is `"Water"`.
+Let's say we want to count and sort documents by their `secondType`, but we are only interested in documents where the `type` is `"Water"`.
 We can do so like this:

 ```javascript
 db.pokemon.aggregate([
   {